ferbaco86/js-weather-app/README.md

 # js-weather-app
-A minimalistic weather web application created with javascript and OpenWeatherMap API and geolocation
+A minimalistic weather web application created with javascript, OpenWeatherMap API and geolocation

 ## Main Features